sarvex/magisk-files/docs/faq.md

 1. Rename the extension `magisk.apk` to `magisk.zip`
 2. Open Magisk app, click "Modules" tab -> "Install from storage" and choose `magisk.zip`

+#### Install Magisk directly to `/system` (Not recommended)

+For some reasons, you don't want to install Magisk in regular way (patch boot imge), you can install Magisk directly to `/system`.
+Make sure you have a backup of your ROM in case system can't boot and do not use broken Custom Recovery.
+Your ROM must be able to mount read-write and your kernel must support dynamic SeLinux rules patch.
+Process this method at your own risk!

+1. Restore to stock boot image if you already have Magisk installed
+2. Boot to recovery, rename `magisk.apk` to `systemmagisk.zip` and flash it.
+3. If you want to update Magisk, please use **Direct Install into system partition** instead of **Direct Install**

 ### How do I run magisk on devices with exploit/temporarily root?

 Occasionally, there would be exploits in certain devices that could lead to full fledged root.
 On modern Android, it is possible to use MagiskSU if you can gain a shell with the following conditions: